ESGI-AON/votes/README.md

 ### HOW TO TEST

-You can login as an admin with :
+You can login in POST /login as an admin with :
 ```json
 {
   "email": "admin@admin.com",